Fire and rescue services

 The Kyrgyz Republic doesn't recognise dual nationality.

-If you're a dual citizen, this limits the consular services we can provide if you're arrested or detained.
+If you're a dual national, this limits the consular services we can provide if you're arrested or detained.

 Always travel on your Australian passport.